top of page

 Each State statute has different stipulations for when and what should be paid and how to calculate a worker’s wages while they are in receipt of Workers Compensation wage reimbursements and payroll departments often get it wrong.

-Outsourcing Workers Compensation premium and claims management has many benefits for businesses
+Outsourcing Workers Compensation claims and injury management has many benefits for businesses

 Outsourcing Workers Compensation premium, claims and injury management to a specialist partner allows many businesses to: